android/games-samples/trivialkart/trivialkart-unity/README.md

 Open the project in Unity and open the `TrivialKartScene` file from `Assets/Scenes`.

-By default, in-app purchase integration is disabled.
+By default, Google Play featues are disabled.
 The scene be run in-editor or exported to device and run.
 With in-app purchase integration disabled, all prices are placeholder and purchasing in-game items automatically succeeds.